What to expect from an independent pharmacy payment integrity program

 The program begins with a review of the plan’s benefit design documents, PBM contract, formulary structure, and any relevant regulatory requirements.
 This is the foundation: the program needs to understand what the plan intended before it can evaluate whether that intent is being executed correctly.

 From there, the oversight provider configures its proprietary algorithms to reflect the plan’s specific logic.
-At Rivera, this involves building from a library of 750+ algorithms, each tied to a discrete question about how the benefit should work.
+At Rivera, this involves building from a library of 750+ algorithms, each tied to a specific question about how the benefit should work.
 These are not generic checks.
-They encode the specific pricing terms, copay structures, coordination of benefits rules, formulary tier assignments, and clinical program requirements that define how each claim should be adjudicated for that plan.
+They encode the unique pricing terms, copay structures, coordination of benefits rules, formulary tier assignments, and clinical program requirements that define how each claim should be adjudicated for that plan.
 The algorithm library compounds over time: learnings from one client’s findings inform the checks applied across all clients, which means the system gets more precise as it scales.

 Once configured, the provider ingests the plan’s claims data and begins running the full set of algorithms against every claim.
 There is no sampling.
 Every transaction is evaluated, which means the program has a complete picture from the start rather than extrapolating from a subset.